nvdixit/AllTime/README.md

 # AllTime Documentation

 Welcome to AllTime!
 A RESTful service that returns the current time in every (or one) time zone on Earth.
-To get started, here is the base URL of the API: https://alltime-us.com/
+To get started, here is the base URL of the API: DEPRECATED

 After the base URL, add on one of the following extensions:
   1. twenty_four_times